-For every swordfish caught by the driftnet fishery, an estimated seven other marine animals are entangled in nets and often injured or killed.
+For every one swordfish caught by the commercial driftnet fishing industry, an estimated seven other marine animals are also entangled, injured, and killed in these nets.
 And at least six endangered, threatened, or protected species are harmed by driftnets off the California coast.

-If you live in California, your U.S. senators already support the federal bill, but we still need your help to call on the California legislature to pass SB 1017, a bill to phase out the use of large-scale driftnets off California’s coast.
-Please help ensure this bill becomes law.
-Take Action Now.
+If you live in California, your U.S. senators already support the federal bill, but we still need your help to call on the California legislature to pass SB 1017 to ban the use of large-scale driftnets off California’s coast.
+Help ensure this bill becomes law.
+Take action now!